brianmay/resume/hobbies.rst

 Android programming
 -------------------
-Have learned the basics on how to write apps for Android.
+Have learned the basics on how to write applications for Android.

 .. index:: Photography